codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 ### Non-GitOps-controlled entities
 For now, users can view all `image` entity types.
 These are resources reported to CSDP as built artifacts, but not stored using the GitOps approach.

-### Account-configuration for non-GitOps controlled entities
+### Account-configuration for non-GitOps-controlled entities
 All account-configuration entities you have access to are listed in your account settings, and are exposed only to account admins.

 When adding a user account, you can assign the `admin` role to the user.
 The `admin` role automatically enables all account-configurations.